 At Barter Wynwood—the eclectic and laidback watering hole where you can trade in your cool vintage items for craft cocktails—Saturday afternoons are for afrobeats and soca.
 The dress code is strictly fashion-forward at this weekly party that kicks off at 3 and keeps the music, dancing and good vibes going until 9pm.
 Sat 3pm; free before 4pm.

 The South of Fifth restaurant and club offers two options on Sunday: a casual brunch and a late-afternoon party that goes all night.
 The day kicks off with a full spread that features carving stations and a dessert bar, plus flowing champagne and cocktails, available until 4pm in the dining room or at one of the beachside cabanas.
 Sun 11am–4pm.

-Part pool party, part daytime club, Hyde Beach is where Miamians go when they want to dance in their bikinis and enjoy bottle service in the great outdoors.
+Part pool party, part daytime club, Hyde Beach at the SLS South Beach is where Miamians go when they want to dance in their bikinis and enjoy bottle service in the great outdoors.
 Grab a cocktail, some sangria and seek shelter when the bottle girls circle the pool for the ceremonial champagne shower.
-Sat noon; call 305-455-2990 for admission info.
+Fri and Sun noon; call 305-455-2990 for admission info.